bwvoss/failure-patterns-essay/README.md

 console.log("Finished?");
 ```

-The Ajax request is not gaurenteed to finish before the ```console.log``` is invoked.
-The loss of linear execution means that we cannot write code like this:
+The Ajax request is not guaranteed to finish before ```console.log``` is invoked.
+Non-linear execution means error handling code cannot be written as:

 ```javascript
 try {